skinny-framework/skinny-framework.github.io/source/documentation/testimonials.html.md

 <hr/>
 <pre>
-If you're interested in listing your company (or service/product) here, please send seratch_at_gmail.com (or @scalikejdbc on twitter) the following information:
+If you're interested in listing your company (or service/product) here, please send seratch_at_gmail.com (or @skinnyframework on twitter) the following information:

   1. Your name
   2. Your website URL